 Welcome back to our Instructor of the Month series.
-This month, we’re talking with Martin Welc, who chairs the Real Estate Department at Saddleback College in Mission Viejo, CA.
+This month, we’re talking with Theda Redwine, an instructor and the real estate program coordinator at North Lake College in Irving, Texas.

 Rockwell: How long have you been teaching?

 Theda: I have taught real estate courses at the college level for eight years, and taught in the public school district for nine years.
 I also conducted large account commercial insurance training during my 15 years in the corporate environment.